'Shell Shock' opera brings trauma of World War One to stage

 It depicts neither great battles nor heroism - instead it focuses on the traumatic effects war has on individuals.

-Cave's libretto is organised into 12 songs, or cantos, each focusing on one participant in the war.
+Cave's libretto is organized into 12 songs, or cantos, each focusing on one participant in the war.
 It is also littered with expletives.

 Best known for his time as lead singer of alternative rock band Bad Seeds, Cave said he struggled with the subject matter and the problem of expressing the feelings of soldiers at war.

-"What do I know about killing a man or seeing a friend die," Cave wrote in the programme notes.
+"What do I know about killing a man or seeing a friend die," Cave wrote in the program notes.
 "At the end it was a battle between me, the keyboard and my imagination."

 At the opera's start, the auditorium is plunged into darkness only to be awakened by the wailing of the choir as the curtain pulls up and a war cemetery appears under faint light.